fletcher/SimplenoteSync/README.txt

 NAME
-    SimpleSync.pl - synchronize a folder of text files with Simplenote.
+    SimplenoteSync.pl - synchronize a folder of text files with Simplenote.

 CONFIGURATION
-    1 Create file in your home directory named ".simplesyncrc"
+    1 Create file in your home directory named ".simplenotesyncrc"

     2 First line is your email address